 James W. Baurley, PhD

-James earned his doctorate in statistical genetics and genetic epidemiology from the University of Southern California, Los Angeles, California, and both his master's in biostatistics and bachelor's in computer science from Clemson University, Clemson, South Carolina.
+James earned his doctorate in statistical genetics and genetic epidemiology and his master's in biostatistics from the University of Southern California, Los Angeles, California, and his bachelor's in computer science from Clemson University, Clemson, South Carolina.

 Carolyn M. Ervin, PhD